econ-ark/KrusellSmith/README.md

 This is a Replication of Krusell and Smith, 1998.

-`do_all.py` reproduces all the results of the paper.
+`reproduce.sh` reproduces all the results of the paper.

 ## References